pmichali/lazyjack/README.txt

-FUTURE:
+TODOS/FUTURES (in no particular order):
+- Decide how to handle failures on prepare.
+Exit?
+Rollback or rely on clean?
-- Setup /etc/hosts and /etc/resolv.conf
+- Setup /etc/hosts and /etc/resolv.conf.
+- See if way to use netlink to create/delete routes easily (without going through contortions to modify an existing route).
+- Could do "ip route" and then regexp for route to delete, as a qualifier on route delete operation (or check for error=2 and ignore error).
-- Prepare/Clean: NAT64, CNI plugin
+- Prepare/Clean: CNI plugin
 - Up & Down implementation.
 - Packaging and pushing coe up to github.com.
 - Validation of docker version.
 Kubernetes?
 Any other tools required?